dancey-apple/MMM-MealSuggestions/README.md

 # MMM-MealSuggestions
-**MagicMirror** module that suggests 6 random recipes (3 for lunch and 3 for dinner) to choose from.
+**MagicMirror²** module that suggests 6 random recipes (3 for lunch and 3 for dinner) to choose from.
 It utlizes the [Spoonacular](https://spoonacular.com/food-api) API as well as a local json db for personal/family favorites that may not be online.

 ## Screenshot